-3.18 Framework for Handling/Approval of Exception (for emergency or other unforeseen circumstances) to the exclusion of heavy vehicles utilising the Barleyfields Road (south) during construction of the Project
+3.19 Framework for Handling/Approval of Exception (for emergency or other unforeseen circumstances) to the exclusion of heavy vehicles utilising the Barleyfields Road (south) during construction of the Project

-In case of emergency closure of Barleyfields Road (north) during the construction of NESF, emergency vehicles will access the site using Barleyfields Road (south) via Wood Street, Uralla.
+In case of emergency closure of Barleyfields Road (North) during the construction of NES, emergency vehicles will access the site using Barleyfields Road (South) via Wood Street, Uralla.

-All construction related vehicles are restricted to use Barleyfields Road (south) via Wood Street, Uralla to access the site.
-Therefore, all construction related heavy vehicle movements to the site will be halted during emergency closure of Barleyfields Road (north) and will recommence following reopening of the road.
+All construction related vehicles are not permitted to use Barleyfields Road (South) via Wood Street, Uralla to access the site.
+Therefore, all construction related heavy vehicle movements to the site will be halted during emergency closure of Barleyfields Road (North) and will recommence following reopening of the road.